Silverman-Lab/mutt/README.md

 # data_repository
-data respository for the Silverman lab
+Data repository for the Silverman lab
+Authors: Maxwell Konnaris, Justin Silverman MD PhD
+Affiliation: Pennsylvania State University

 Before download, **make sure gitlfs is installed**.

 Use Git LFS for large files: https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage

 According to Maxwell, metagenomic data is huge.
-So lets keep this to count tables for the moment (already processed data).
+So lets keep this to processed data tables for the moment.

 # Notes
 - A growing list of studies and relevant metadata is being maintained here: https://docs.google.com/spreadsheets/d/13b4Toscse0MjyAGYt1zfWoPxSRpyuvENHVGKBLYwAAw/edit?usp=sharing
-- An extra column in a count table that contains non-meaningful information (e.g., all values are -1) and is not present in the taxa table indicates that the corresponding taxa are unassigned.

 # Format to Maintain
 - Each dataset gets its own directory with an informative name (all lower-case), "year_name_journal_keyword".
 Try to be concise, but not too vague (don't use date ranges e.g., 2020-2024 but just choose a single date for the study).

-- Datasets should be compressed (and again, stored using Git LFS: https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage).
-This can be done by running ./zip-push-gitlfs.sh from the terminal within the data repository main folder.
+- Datasets should be compressed before uploading (and again, stored using Git LFS: https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage).
+This can be done by running ./zip-push-gitlfs.sh from the terminal within the data repository main folder while pushing.

 ## Parsed Data Structure for `parse.R` scripts.
 parse.R should have a single function named `parse_[name of directory]` (all lowercase) which returns a list object with the following elements.
 That function should not require arguments but they can be optional.
 Ideally, parse scripts use nothing other than base R or tidyverse functions to minimize dependencies and errors if certain libraries are not installed.